 At Venus Pool Club at Caesars Palace, that Vegas spin comes with the chance to pamper yourself to the extreme.

 Awash in cool white tones and secluded from the rest of the Caesars' pool area by shrubbery, the club feels like your own private hideaway, which is important because it also offers European-style (topless) sunbathing.

 Whether you spring for one of the 14 cabanas (each comes complete with a couch, flat-screen TV and personal bar) or just stake your claim on one of the poolside chaise lounges, you're in for a day of frozen fruit, frozen towels and hourly spritz-downs with a bottle of Evian.

 Open seven days a week, the club generally only charges a cover weekends, which means it's relaxation you can indulge in even on a budget.
 But it wouldn't be a bad idea to come with a little change to throw around -- there's a fully stocked bar, boasting signature cocktails like the Sunsplash, Cleopatra's Kiss and Venus Mojito and poolside dining fare ranges from handmade pizzas to fresh salads and an assortment of sushi.

 If, in the throes of all this relaxation, you can't even muster up the energy to apply your own suntan lotion, don't worry, Venus Pool Club has people that can do that, too.
 For a small sum, suntan lotion application can be done poolside by one of the folks from Qua Baths & Spa.
 For a little more money, massages and wraps are also available.

 Although a DJ can sometimes be found spinning from a booth just to the side of the pool, Venus Pool Club isn't a party.
-It's the place to go before the party (Pure, inside Caesars Palace is a sister property of Venus) or the place to go the morning after the party.
+It's the place to go before the party or the morning after the party.
 Or, if you do it right, both.

 -- Staff Report